 But creating your own RDF files requires time and skills.
-So, another approach might be to automatically feed Wikidata, since Wikidata can be edited by users, unlike DBpedia.
+So, another approach might be to automatically feed Wikidata, which can be edited by users unlike DBpedia.
 In the coming months, we will explore these tracks.
 We will also try to generalize this first small experiment on a wider panel of personalities and entities, for example organizations or historical events.
-In other words, we will leave the close reading approach to return to a more classical distant reading based on statistics.
+In other words, we will leave the close reading approach to return to a more classical distant reading.